 It may be a factor you overlook, but the importance of understanding the different types of land cannot be stressed enough.
-The same could be said for choosing the correct property type.
+The same could be said for choosing the right property type for your needs, even if you’ve been fortunate to work with expert estate agents.
 If you were looking at new homes as part of a private development project but opted for a farm due to an appetising guide price, for example, you may think that paying the min price has led to you sealing a bargain.
-However, as you would need to make alterations to transform it from a farm into a residential property, the overall price of the development could end up being far higher.
+However, even if you were fortunate enough to find a property with outstanding gardens overlooking a large patch of greenfield land, you would need to make alterations to transform it from a farm into a residential property, and the overall price of the development could end up being far higher.

 Depending on your reason for buying land, the type of land will play a key role in the decision-making process.
 Choosing the incorrect type of land, however, would likely cause lengthy delays or potentially ruin your entire project, possibly even causing you to sell your new plot and reinvest in a more suitable one.

 Consisting of a mix of terms used by auctioneers, estate agents, land developers, registered surveyors and professionals within certain industries, different types of land include: